NickSily/Project3-Course-Scheduler/readme.md

 Source files ( .cpp and .h or .hpp)

 ## test-unit
 Cache Test Module for testing.
-Test early and often kids!

 ## Makefile
 To run Program Type "make" in Linux terminal